 The PDA SCSEP Program Manager will issue a report of findings and areas of concern to the sub-grantee no more than five (5) business days from the date of the on-site or remote monitoring review.
 The report will include any findings found in the sub-grantee's program design and administration and provide a request for a Corrective Action Plan (CAP) from the sub-grantee to address all findings.
 The sub-grantee will be required to provide a diagnosis of the reason for the deficiency, their action plan to correct the deficiency, a follow up process to ensure the action plan is effectively correcting the deficiency, and verification, if appropriate, that the deficiency is corrected.
-(Attachment 3) The CAP must be submitted no later than 30 days from the submission of the PDA monitoring report, and a follow up of the CAP will be required of the sub-grantee no more than 90 days after implementation of the CAP.
-The sub-grantee with be required to submit review results after the CAP follow-up is complete.
+(Attachment 3) The CAP must be submitted no later than 30 days from the submission of the PDA monitoring report, and a follow up of the CAP will be required to submit review results after the CAP follow-up is complete.